Observer's and Air Gunner's Flying Log Book

 Observer's and Air Gunner's Flying Log Book.
 The name Friday, J. W. is printed in capital letters on the cover of the log.

-Jack Friday was the bomb aimer on Lancaster Mk X, KB726, the Mynarski Lancaster.
+Flight Sergeant Jack Friday was the bomb aimer on Lancaster Mk X, KB726, the Mynarski Lancaster.
 The log shows Friday's record of service from 26 April, 1943 to June 12 1944 when the aircraft was listed as missing on a raid over Cambrai.

-Jack Friday was the fourth member to crew up with Lancaster KB726 VR.A.
+Flight Sergeant Jack Friday was the fourth member to crew up with Lancaster KB726 VR.A.
 Jack joined the Royal Canadian Air Force in August 1942 and graduated from No. 2 Bombing & Gunnery School at Mossbank Saskatchewan, and No. 7 Air Observer’s School at Portage la Prairie, Manitoba as a navigator.
 He went overseas in August 1943 where from Bournemouth was posted to Moreton Valence and No. 6 Group, No. 419 Squadron.

 June 12/13 1944, raid on Cambrai.

 The crew of KB726 VR.A, Arthur “Art” de Breyne, the pilot, Roy Vigars, flight engineer, Jack Friday, bomb-aimer, Jim Kelly, wireless operator, Bob Bodie, navigator, Andrew “Andy” Mynarski, Pat Brophy, rear-gunner took off in their Avro Lancaster MkX on their 13th operation together.
-While flying on a raid to Cambrai, France, Jack and his crew were attacked by a Ju-88 nightfighter.
+While flying on a raid to Cambrai, France, Jack and his crew were attacked by a Ju-88 night fighter.
 The damage to the aircraft was substantial, the port wing was hit which disabled both engines and set the gas tanks between them on fire.
 Another fire broke out between the mid-upper and rear gunner turrets associated with the hydraulic fluid for the rear turret.
 The intercom as well as the pilot’s instrument panel were disabled.
 As the aircraft descended between 3000-4000’ and Art de Breyne, the pilot ordered the crew to bail out.

 Jack Friday, the bomb aimer had pulled up the escape hatch in the nose of the aircraft and the force of the airstream had blown it up into his face, knocking him unconscious.